-ACADEMIC CALENDAR FOR MSC EDE PROGRAMME

-2019/2020 FALL SEME STER

-Date Place Event

-21 August - 2 Neptun University Enrollment/Registration period

-September Registry System (first year students have to register

-2 nd , 3 rd , 4 th year should set their

-status as active)

-26 August - 7 Neptun University Course registration(compulsory

-September Registry System for ALL students)

-2 September First day of teaching

-16 August 1 st Tuition fee payment deadline

-installment

-15 October 2 nd

-installment

-15 November 3 rd

-installment

-28 September Deadline for postponing studies

-(set status as passive) by request

-21 September Deadline for credit accreditation

-request

-18 October Registration fee payment deadline

-Room will be Programme Voice Group Meeting

-determined later i i gi anni i cicci ciccip i i comig

-21 October - 25 Fall break /Pre-Exam period for

-October completing exam courses

-18 November (+ one Deadline for submitting the thesis

-week for 1000 HUF/day

-delay fee)

-11 November Announcement of exam dates

-15 November Neptun exam application starting

-date

-30 November End of the fall semester - last day

-of teaching

-9-14 December and 2 - Exam period

-22 January 2020

-22-25 January 2020 Rooms and exact dates Thesis defence

-20 0411441 y 2020 will be determined in

-November in Neptun
+2020/2021 FALL SEMESTER Date Place Event 24 August - 6 September Neptun University Registry System Enrollment/Registration period (1st year students have to register 2nd year should set their status as active) 31 August - 6 September Neptun University Registry System Course registration(compulsory for ALL students) 7 September First day of teaching 19 August 1 st installment 15 October 2 nd installment 15 November 3 rd installment Tuition fee payment deadline 3 October Deadline for postponing studies (set status as passive) by request 26 September Deadline for credit accreditation request 6 th week of the semester Room will be determined later Programme Voice Group Meeting (only for MSc EDE programme) 19 October - 23 October Fall break 9 November (+ one week for 1000 HUF/day delay fee) Deadline for (re)submitting the thesis 9 November Announcement of exam dates 18 November Neptun exam application starting date 5 December End of the fall semester - last day of teaching 7 - 12 December and 4 - 23 January 2021 Exam dates will be announced by the 9 November the latest Exam period 20-23 January 2021 Rooms and exact dates will be determined later Thesis defence period for the MSc 2 nd year students

-After the 7th September it is impossible to sign up for a course in the Neptun.
+^{}After the 7th September it is impossible to sign up for a course in the Neptun.
 Please, do not forget that if you are not signed up for a course in the Neptun you are not allowed to take an exam and receive a grade and the credits for the given course.